gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 To implement this:

 * Allow zero or more binaries for a given library at link and runtime.
 Also allow for zero or more header files.

-## Story: Debug and release binaries

-### Use case

-Producer project publishes a shared library with both debug and release variants.

-Consumer project compiles, links and debugs an executable against this library.

-### Implementation

-Implementation-wise, this problem is similar in some respects to handling multiple architectures.

-Usually, it is fine to link a release build of a library into a debug binary, if the debug variant is not available.
-It is not fine to link a debug build of a library into a release binary.
-On Windows, it is not ok to link a release build of a library into a debug binary.

-On some platforms, additional artifacts are required to debug a binary.
-On gcc based platforms, the debug information is linked into the binary.
-On Windows, the debug information is contained in a separate program database file (`.pdb`).

-On all platforms, the source files for the binary are required.

-To implement this:

-* Producer project publishes the program database file (.pdb) for Windows binaries.
-* Producer project publishes the source files for the library.
-* Include in the published meta-data, information about whether the binary is a release or debug binary.
-* Separate out debug time dependencies from runtime.
-* Consumer project selects the appropriate release or debug library binaries when resolving link, execute and debug dependencies.
-* Consumer project installs the pdb and source files into the appropriate locations, so the debugger can find them.
-* Allow compiler and linker settings to be specified separately for release and debug binaries.
-* Define a set of default build types (debug and release, say).
-* Allow the producer and consumer projects to define custom build types.

-To generate the release binaries (default):
-* Enable conservative optimisations.
-* Compile with -DNDEBUG
-* Compile with -g0

-To generate the debug binaries (default):
-* Disable optimisation.
-* Compile with -g or /Zi
-* Link with /DEBUG

 ## Story: Publish and resolve static libraries